 The subject site is at Lot 2 DP 262213, Lot 1 DP 400697, Lot 9 DP 241859 and Lot W DP 419612 Archbold Road, Eastern Creek in the Blacktown City Council LGA.
 The subject site and surrounding lands are subject to State Environmental Planning Policy No 59 - Central Western Sydney Economic and Employment Area.
-Keystone Ecological has been contracted by the Light Horse Business Centre to assess the ecological constraints on the subject site in light of the planning and legislative requirements in this area.
+Keystone Ecological has been contracted by Dial A Dump Industries to assess the ecological constraints on the subject site in light of the planning and legislative requirements in this area.